yebh17/pi-vpn/README.md

-# Automated scripts for OpenVPN setting on Raspberry pi
+# Automated scripts for OpenVPN/WireGuard setting on Raspberry pi

 ## About the application

-A simple project to convert your raspberry pi to openVPN server.
+A simple project to convert your raspberry pi to openVPN/WireGuard server.
 Doing this you can,

 - Access your files, music, and movies from anywhere
 - Encrypt your mobile internet connection